Yusarina/Rinas-Beer-Pong-Table-For-ChilloutVR/README.md

 There are two versions to download.

-Version 0.1 Features (Current recomended):
+Version 0.1 Features:
 - 4 Row of cups and 5 row of cups choice of game.
 - Ball reset button for each side.
 - Decent physics, should work fine.

-Version 0.2 Features (Coming soon):
+Version 0.2 Features (Current recomended):
 - 4, 5, 6 and 7 Row of cups.
 - Better UI.
 - Ball reset button for each side.